Medical Missions Projects

 In March 2013, a medical team from Jericho Road consisting of a nurse practitioner, a medical doctor, and a registered nurse traveled to Sierra Leone for 2 weeks.
 This trip was an eventful and productive trip.
 Not only did the team go to the 4 target villages and provide medical care to the people, but multiple key connections were made.
 Some of these connections include the Government Hospital, the Mission Hospital, World Vision, and the Vice President and his wife.
 All the connections seem promising in that they will partner with us in this project.
 The team came back encouraged and hopeful.
 Phebian was able to do follow up care with key individuals that needed further medical attention.
 There was a ground breaking ceremony that took place during the trip and included the paramount chief of Koidu.
 Each member of the medical team laid a brick on the foundation and planted a fruit tree.
 This symbolized new growth and the beginning of something great.

 In April 2013, a crate full of medical supplies, medical equipment, and a Toyota tundra truck, made it to the coast of Freetown, Sierra Leone.
 Phebian spent countless hours getting the crate off the ship and the cargo transported to Koidu (the site of the future medical clinic).
 She did not give up and was even able to drive the truck across the Sierra Leone countryside without difficulty.
-We are waiting to begin building until we have all the funds for the clinic.
+We have received all the funds that we need to start building the health center.
+Phebian will go back at the end of July to start the process of building.
+Construction will begin in Sept 2013 after the rainy season.
+We are still in need of funds for our project.
+If God is prompting you to give, please do so.
+The people of Sierra Leone will be grateful.

 Ways to Help